In Depth Baby Product Reviews Led by a Pediatrician

 Acoustics

-During our portability assessment, we specifically evaluated the noise levels at the maximum suction for each pump because loud pumping sounds can hinder the relaxation that's helpful to milk production.
-We also considered whether there were any unusual or strange noises coming from the pumps.
-While extra noise at work may deter interruptions during a pumping session, it can be problematic when pumping in bed next to your partner.
-In general, quieter breast pumps are preferable; we think you'll likely agree.
+During our portability assessment, we tested the noise levels at the maximum suction for each pump because loud pumping sounds can hinder relaxation, which is helpful to milk production.
+We also considered whether any unusual or strange noises were coming from the pumps.
+In general, quieter breast pumps are preferable.

 Those pumps not listed had a decibel reading of LO or made no noise like the Haakaa.

 The Haakaa Gen 1 earns a top spot in this submetric due to its silent operation, primarily attributed to its no-motor design.
-The Elvie Stride also stands out for its remarkably quiet operation, and it's even quieter than the Spectra breast pumps.
-During testing, it had a low vibrating sound that resembles a gentle “shhh,” but it's so quiet and unobtrusive that louder background noises can easily mask it.
-We definitely think it offers a quiet and discreet pumping experience.
+The Elvie Stride also stands out for its remarkably quiet operation.
+During testing, it had a low vibrating sound that resembles a gentle “shhh,” but it's so quiet and unobtrusive that louder background noises can easily mask it, offering a quiet and discreet pumping experience.

 The Spectra S2 Plus emits a relatively low noise level.